mlco2/codecarbon/docs/_sources/methodology.rst.txt

 .. code-block:: text

-    C = Carbon Intensity of the electricity consumed for computation: quantified as kg of CO₂ emitted per kilowatt-hour of electricity.
+    C = Carbon Intensity of the electricity consumed for computation: quantified as g of CO₂ emitted per kilowatt-hour of electricity.

     P = Power Consumed by the computational infrastructure: quantified as kilowatt-hours.